Prenuptial agreement: California

 In a 1990 California case, the court of appeals enforced an oral prenuptial agreement in the probate of the estate of one of the parties because the surviving spouse had substantially changed her position in reliance on the oral agreement.
-However, following changes in the statutory law, it has become much more difficult to change the character of community or separate property without a written agreement.
+However, following changes in the statutory law, it has become much more difficult to change the character of a community or separate property without a written agreement.

-Parties can waive disclosure beyond that which is provided, and there is no requirement of notarization, but it is good practice.
-There are special requirements if parties sign the agreement without attorney, and the parties must have independent counsel if they limit spousal support (also known as alimony or spousal maintenance in other states).
-Parties must wait seven days after the premarital agreement is first presented for review before they sign it, but there is no requirement that this be done a certain number of days prior to the marriage.
+Parties can waive disclosure beyond that which is provided, and there is no requirement for notarization, but it is good practice.
+There are special requirements if parties sign the agreement without an attorney, and the parties must have independent counsel if they limit spousal support (also known as alimony or spousal maintenance in other states).
+Parties must wait seven days after the premarital agreement is first presented for review before they sign it, but there is no requirement that this be done a certain number of days before the marriage.
 Prenups often take months to negotiate so they should not be left until the last minute (as people often do).
 If the prenup calls for the payment of a lump sum at the time of divorce, it may be deemed to promote divorce.
 This concept has come under attack and a lawyer should be consulted to make sure the prenup does not violate this provision.

-In California, through a prenuptial agreement a couple may waive their rights to share property (community property).
-The agreement can limit spousal support (although a court at the divorce can set this aside if it deems that the limitation is unconscionable).
+In California, through a prenuptial agreement, a couple may waive their rights to share property (community property).
+The agreement can limit spousal support (although a court at the divorce can set this aside if the limitation is unconscionable).
 The agreement can act as a contract to make a will requiring one spouse to provide for the other at death.
-It can also limit probate rights at death, such as the right to a probate allowance, the right to act an executor, the right to take as a predetermined heir, and so forth.
+It can also limit probate rights at death, such as the right to a probate allowance, the right to act as an executor, the right to take as a predetermined heir, and so forth.

+North Carolina

+Prenuptial agreements are codified in the North Carolina Constitution and in Chapter 52B of the North Carolina General Statutes, titled The Uniform Premarital Agreement Act.
+In the North Carolina Constitution, in ARTICLE XIV MISCELLANEOUS, Sec.
+6. Marriage., prenuptial agreements are constitutionally protected.

+South Carolina

+Prenuptial agreements are codified in the South Carolina Code of Laws and South Carolina Constitution.
+In Title 20 - Domestic Relations, CHAPTER 1, Marriage, ARTICLE 1, General Provisions, of the South Carolina Code of Laws, it covers the definitions and enforcement of prenuptial agreements.
+In the South Carolina Constitution, in ARTICLE XIV MISCELLANEOUS, Sec.
+6. Marriage., prenuptial agreements are constitutionally protected.
+In the South Carolina Constitution, ARTICLE XVII, MISCELLANEOUS MATTERS, SECTION 15., prenuptial agreements are constitutionally protected.